Sky-Wright/Sky-Wright/README.md

 **About me**

 I spent 25 years on Windows before switching to Linux in 2024.
-Turns out the tools I needed didn't exist yet — so I built them.
+Turns out the tools I needed don't exist yet — so I build them.

 Self-taught developer since February 2024.
 I ship what I use daily.
 Auditable code, one-time pricing, no subscriptions.